bytecodealliance/sightglass/README.md

 $ cargo run -- benchmark --raw --output-format csv -- benchmarks/*/benchmark.wasm
 ```

-Then you can use your own R/python/spreadsheets/etc to analyze and visualize the
+Then you can use your own R/Python/spreadsheets/etc. to analyze and visualize the
 benchmark results.

+### Adding a New Benchmark

+Add a Dockerfile under `benchmarks/<your benchmark>` building a Wasm file that brackets the work to
+measure with the `bench.start` and `bench.end` host calls.
+See the [benchmarks README] for a fuller
+set of requirements and the [`build.sh`] script for building this file.

+[`build.sh`]: benchmarks/build.sh